blackwhitehere/acme-portal/docs/index.md

 2. **Setup Your Project**
    - Open a workspace with Python flows configured for acme-portal-sdk
-   - Select the correct Python interpreter
+   - Select the correct Python interpreter using VSCode command `Python: Select Interpreter`
-   - Configure the flows directory path in extension settings

 3. **Start Using**
    - Open the ACME Portal sidebar (click the ACME icon)